amunozj/storm-engine/tools/blender-potc-to-coas-batch-convert/README.md

 You need to add blender to your system path so that it can run from the command line on the location of the script.

-The script creates a new initModels.c adding the COAS animation.
+The script ```potc-coas-convert.py``` creates a new initModels.c adding the COAS animation.
+The script ```potc_sf_convert.py``` is just a test file that converts a single file.
+I left it in there in case someone wants to use it as a template.

 ## Blender Usage